Quiet Revolution: Federal politics

 Politics at the federal level were also in flux.
 In 1957, the federal government passed the Hospital Insurance and Diagnostic Services Act.
 This was, effectively, the beginning of a pan-Canadian system of publicly funded health care.
 In 1961, Prime Minister Diefenbaker instituted the National Hospital Insurance Plan, the first public health insurance plan adhered to by all the provinces.
 In 1966, the National Medicare program was created.

 Federal politics were further influenced by the election of Pierre Elliot Trudeau in 1968.
 The rise to power of arguably Canada's most influential Prime Minister was unique in Canadian politics.
 The charisma and charm he displayed throughout his whirlwind campaign swept up much of the country in what would be referred to as Trudeaumania.
 Before the end of the 1960s, Trudeau would pass the Official Languages Act (1969), which aimed to ensure that all federal government services were available in both of Canada's official languages.
 By the end of the 1960s, Trudeau had also passed legislation decriminalizing homosexuality and certain types of abortion.

 Municipal politics

 Montreal municipal politics were also going through an important upheaval.
 Jean Drapeau became Montreal mayor on October 24, 1960.
 Within the first few years of his tenure, Drapeau oversaw a series of infrastructure projects, including the expansion of Dorval airport (now Montréal–Pierre Elliott Trudeau International Airport), the opening of the Champlain bridge and the renaissance of Old Montreal.
 He also oversaw the construction and inauguration of Place des Arts.
 Drapeau was also instrumental in the construction of the Montreal metro system, which was inaugurated on October 14, 1966.
 Under Drapeau, Montreal was awarded the 1967 International and Universal Exposition (Expo 67), whose construction he oversaw.
-He was also one of the key politicians responsible for National League of baseball granting Montreal a franchise, the now-defunct Montreal Expos.
+He was also one of the key politicians responsible for the National League of baseball granting Montreal a franchise, the Montreal Expos, since relocated in 2005 to Washington D.C. as the Washington Nationals.
 Another of Drapeau's major projects was obtaining and holding the 1976 Summer Olympics.